prody/ProDy/doc/devel/develop.rst

   $ python setup.py build
   $ python setup.py copy

-You may also want to make sure that you can run :ref:`commands` from anywhere on your system.
+You may also want to make sure that you can run :ref:`prody-apps` from anywhere on your system.
 One way to do this by adding :file:`prody/scripts` folder to your :envvar:`PATH` environment variable, e.g.::